A

 lined with a few more wrinkled,

-whose cheeks now sagged further.
+whose cheeks now sagged

 I put my hands on yours,